 "We all know that feeling of comfort that washes over us when we enter the embrace of a loved one," writes William Cole, functional medicine practitioner and mbg Collective member.
 "Any kind of touch, including hugs and cuddling, releases the hormone oxytocin from your brain's pituitary gland.
 This hormone is often referred to as the 'love' hormone, as it's the primary hormone that peaks during orgasm and can actually increase bonding in couples."

-Young adults and people ages 60 or older were more likely to report cuddling, which the researchers suspect is because it can serve as a pleasurable alternative to direct sexual intercourse, whether because you're still young and taking things slow or because you're older and may no longer be able to or interested in genitally focused sex.
+Young adults and people ages 60 or older were more likely to report cuddling, which the researchers suspect is because it can serve as a pleasurable alternative to penetrative intercourse, whether because you're still young and taking things slow or because you're older and may no longer be able to or interested in genitally-focused sex.